mconbere/mconbere.github.com/pantsnopantsnaked/index.markdown

 ### Notes:

-1. Often played best two out of three.
+-  Often played best two out of three.
-2. Ties require a repeat.
+-  Ties require a repeat.
+Bowties optional.
-3. Arguing over the exact definition of *"No Pants"* is encouraged.
+-  Arguing over the exact definition of *"No Pants"* is encouraged.

 ### Notable variations: